 Free tax services.
-To find out what services are available, get Publication 910, Guide to Free Tax Services.
-It contains a list of free tax publications and an index of tax topics.
-It also describes other free tax information services, including tax education and assistance programs and a list of TeleTax topics.
+To find out what services are available, get Publication 910, IRS Guide to Free Tax Services.
+It contains lists of free tax information sources, including publications, services, and free tax education and assistance programs.
+It also has an index of over 100